razananisathar/nodejs-master-class/pizza-delivery-app/README.md

 ## Carts

-A user can add items to a cart.The API allows to create, delete, read, and update a cart object.
+A user can add items to a cart.
+The API allows to create, delete, read, and update a cart object.

 Cart object represents a cart.